MikeyPdog/TLD-CustomNomad/README.md

 Future:
 * (potential other mod) Frostbite isn't permanent
 * Add optional new locations for new areas (e.g. Broken Railroad hunters lodge)
+* (potential other mod) Tweak wolf spawn rate / behaviour on Stalker (take longer to respawn?
+Less wolves?
+They charge more?)

 Maybes:
 * Harvesting without a tool takes longer